Make your own aromatherapy bath bombs

 - Pop on your gloves for protection as the citric acid will sting if it comes into contact broken skin.
 Measure out the Sodium Bicarbonate and Citric Acid and sieve into a metal or glass bowl.
 Mix thoroughly with your hands.
 Avoid getting the powder in your eyes or breathing it in, as it can be irritating.

-- Add in the essential oils and carrier oils.
+- Blend the essential oils and carrier oil and mix into the powder.
 The oils generally don't cause fizzing, but some citrus essential oils can, so mix quickly if this happens.

 - Then spray in the water or hydrolat bit by bit, until the mixture starts to hold together when you squeeze it in your hands.
 Work as quickly as you can now, before the mixture starts to set.